marko-cs/mooc-sec-project-I/README.md

 Inputs from users can contain harmful content that reads, deletes, or inserts data.
 Typical injections are SQL injections where an attacker tries to manipulate data using SQL statements that are embedded into data provided by the end user.
 The objective is to execute those on the application server side.

 This application does not use Django framework features to prevent SQL injection.
-Instead we are using raw SQL and string operations to build those.
+Instead, we are using raw SQL and string operations to build those.

 **How to fix**